 Make budgeting easier by following basic accounting rules

-Four financial statements are used to record, report and plan a company's financials:
+Four financial statements are used to record, report, and plan your company's financials:

-The financial statements are fundamentally a system to organize your company’s finances.
-Combined, they describe the performance of the business.
+Financial statements are fundamentally a system to organize your company’s finances.
+Combined, they describe the performance of your business.

 Each statement includes a specific set of accounts.
 You can choose which accounts to include based on what is relevant to you and what detail level you want.

-When considering the future, business managers and owners typically begin with forecasting revenue and expenses, which belong in the income statement.
-While this is a great start, many people struggle to
+When considering your future it is common to start with your revenue and expenses, which belong in your income statement.
+While this is a great start, some struggle to

-If done properly, the financial statements can guide you to completing these tasks.
+If done properly, the financial statements can guide you.